evagabriela/WDI/curriculum/week-02/02-functions/README.md

 > For JavaScript (before JavaScript 2015), local variables are scoped by their enclosing function.
 JavaScript 2015 is introducing lexical scope for variables declared with the let keyword.

+#### Check: Turn and Talk
+Turn to a partner and discuss the following:

+1. Summarize the difference between global and local variables (bonus: think of an analogy!)
+2. When would you want to use a global variable?
+A local variable?

 #### Naming Conflicts
 As you begin coding, you’ll find that a typical project can contain thousands of lines of code.